glutanimate/simple-google-tts/README.md

 ## Known issues

-- to prevent simultaneous output the wrapper tries to force only one instance at a time.
+- to prevent simultaneous output the script tries to force only one instance at a time.
 Unfortunately this fails sometimes, which can be a problem when using the script through a keyboard shortcut

 - there is no easy way to terminate the TTS output if the script is used via a keyboard shortcut.